Oil-rich Venezuela and Russia come to aid of ally Cuba, but its energy woes persist

 The two-day official visit of Russian Prime Minister Dmitry Medvedev, which concluded on Friday, also sent a signal the island is not alone.

-Medvedev on Friday visited the island's first horizontal oil well.
-Located in Boca de Jaruco in northern Cuba, it is being built by Russian and Cuban state-run companies.
+Medvedev on Friday visited a horizontal oil well located in the Boca de Jaruco oil field in northern Cuba which is being developed by Russian and Cuban state-run companies Zarubezhneft and Cubapetroleo.

+Zarubezhneft plans to drill 30 wells in two years there at a cost of 100 million euros, Russian state-owned news agency Sputnik wrote on Friday.

 The two countries are working towards reducing Cuba's dependence on energy imports by improving its energy efficiency and collaborating on oil exploration, a senior Russian government official told TASS news agency.